mehagupta22/ECE444-F2022-Lab1/README.md

 ## Activity-5

-This task was completed by following these steps:
+This following screenshot shows the implementation of these steps:

 1. Use command "git rebase develop" on the "rebase" branch to move commits 1 and 2 after commits 3 and 4
 2. Use command "git log" on the "rebase" branch to confirm that commits 1 and 2 are after commits 3 and 4

-The above steps have been implemented in the screenshot below:

 <img width="492" alt="image" src="https://user-images.githubusercontent.com/62436455/190699540-eaa36013-fcf8-46c7-941f-1f2e13b09a4f.png">